-Inclusion of the food industry will have a cascading impact on farm and allied sectors.
+Inclusion of the food industry will have a cascading impact on farm and allied agri food sectors.

 The Union cabinet recently approved a proposal to offer as much as INR 1.45 trillion in incentives to persuade global companies in 10 sectors, including automobiles, drugs, and textiles, to set up factories in India as they look to diversify their supply chains amid US-China tension.